davedawkins/Sutil/public/doc/elmish.md

     fun n -> Html.div $"Counter = {n}" )
 ```

 A full-Elmish example includes support for commands.
-Commands are an additional return value from the ELmish `init()` and `update()` functions, and are executed within the Elmish processing loop.
+Commands are an additional return value from the Elmish `init()` and `update()` functions, and are executed within the Elmish processing loop.

 Our example with commands would look like the example below.